shannon112/roscon-25-workshop/docs/setup.md

 ./docker/docker_run.sh
 ```

+The script will:

-The script will start the container and attach a shell to it.
+- Start the container giving it the name _px4-roscon-25_ and attach a shell to it.
+- Forward port `8765` to simplify Foxglove client connection.
+- Mount the repository in `/home/ubuntu/roscon-25-workshop_ws/src/roscon-25-workshop`
+- Forward X11 to run GUI applications (GZ client, QGC) from inside the container.

 You can use also use two options:

-- `--no-gui` to disable GUI in the container,
+- `--no-gui` to disable GUI in the container.
+This option also forwards port `18570` to allow external (Host) QGC connection.
 - `--nvidia` to run the container with the `nvidia` runtime (it requires the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed on the host).

 When using this method you can attach new shell to your container by running